spatie/laravel-webhook-client/README.md

             'webhook_response' => \Spatie\WebhookClient\WebhookResponse\DefaultRespondsTo::class,

             /*
-             * The classname of the model to be used to store call.
-The class should be equal
+             * The classname of the model to be used to store webhook calls.
+The class should
-             * or extend Spatie\WebhookClient\Models\WebhookCall.
+             * be equal or extend Spatie\WebhookClient\Models\WebhookCall.
              */
             'webhook_model' => \Spatie\WebhookClient\Models\WebhookCall::class,

+            /*
+             * In this array, you can pass the headers that should be stored on
+             * the webhook call model when a webhook comes in.
+             *
+             * To store all headers, set this value to `*`.
+             */
+            'store_headers' => [

+            ],

             /*
              * The class name of the job that will process the webhook request.